-Osceola County Misdemeanor Drug Court: This program started in 2007, as a new diversionary program for non-violent misdemeanor drug offenders.
-It provides evaluation, case management and treatment for offenders.
-The Judge and team members review the client's progress on a biweekly basis.
+Osceola County Misdemeanor Drug Court: This program started in 2007, as a new diversionary program for nonviolent misdemeanor drug offenders.
+The program provides evaluations, case management, and treatment for offenders.
+The judge and the team members review the client's progress on a biweekly basis.
 Clients who are compliant may have their charges dropped or adjudication withheld upon successful completion of the program.
 For more information, call 407-742-2431.

-Facilities Support Services -- The Office of Court Administration works closely with the various agencies responsible for courthouse facilities by assisting and advising them on issues regarding e building repair, growth and needed IIITIGS improvements, including all support services Support of video equipment, and air conditioning, elevators and custodial Î needs.
-Court Administration implemented an emergency notification call-in system in 2004, which aims to provide current information for all judges, judicial assistants and employees should an emergency occur.
-Both Orange and Osceola counties used the system successfully during three major hurricanes in 2004.
+Facilities Support Services -- The Office of Court Administration works closely with the various agencies responsible for courthouse facilities by assisting and advising them on issues regarding building repair, growth, and necessary improvements -- which includes all support services such as copiers, telecommunications, and video equipment, as well as air conditioning, elevators, and custodial needs.
+Court Administration implemented an emergency notification Support call-in system in 2004, which aims to provide current information for all provide current information for all Judges, judicial assistants, and employees should an emergency occur.
+Both

+Orange and Osceola County used the system successfully during 3 major hurricanes in 2004.
 Facilities Support Services also trains staff on emergency evacuation procedures.
-For assistance in Orange, call 407-836-2104.
-In Osceola, call 407-742-2418.
+For assistance, call 407-836-2104 in Orange and call 407-742-2415 in Osceola.

-Family Court Case Management

--- Family Court Case Management supervises cases for parties who have filed for divorce or requested a name change yet have opted not to hire an attorney.
+Family Court Case Management -- Family Court Case Management supervises cases for parties who have filed for divorce or requested a name change yet have opted not to hire an attorney.
 The department provides information on mandatory parenting classes and acts as a liaison between social service agencies and the court.

-Case management duties include reviewing court files, overseeing cases throughout their pendency, referring cases to mediation, scheduling final hearings, and preparing and processing income deduction orders.
-In Orange County, Family Court Services began operating in February of 1995.
+Case management duties include reviewing court files, overseeing cases throughout their pendency, scheduling final hearings, and preparing and processing income deduction orders.
+In

+Orange County, Family Court Services began operating in February of 1995.
 Osceola County's intake unit opened in May of 1996.
-In 2010, there were 5,637 divorce filings in Orange County, of which Family Court Services managed 4,100 (73%) pro se cases, i.e. self-represented litigants.
-In 2010, pro se filings were up 7% from the previous year.
-In Osceola County, there were a total of 1,165 pro se filings in 2010, which represents 41% of all domestic cases.
-The unit reviewed a total of 4,392 files composed of new, re-opened and closed cases.
-In addition, the unit monitored court-order compliance and referred 251 cases to mediation.
-Additionally, it assisted 7,727 walk-in litigants, and answered 1,810 phone calls to inform them about the process and status of their open case.
+In 2011, there were 6,206 divorce filings in Orange County, of which Family Court Services managed 4,308 (69%) pro se cases, i.e. selfrepresented litigants.
+In 2011, there were 5,422 domestic cases filings in Osceola

+County, of which Family Court Services managed 1,543 (28%) pro se cases, i.e. self-represented litigants.
+The unit reviewed a total of 5,175 files composed of new, re-opened, and closed cases.
+The unit also prepared 996 final judgments.
+In addition, the unit monitored compliance with Court orders and referred 415 cases to mediation.
+Additionally, it assisted 8,689 walk-in litigants and answered 2,323 phone calls to inform them about the process and status of their open case.
 To learn more about the unit in Osceola County, call 407-742-2474.
 In Orange County, call 407-836-6054.

-Family Court Programs Division -- In Osceola County, this division oversees various programs/units, such as the Court Case Management Unit, Unified Family Court Unit, Teen Court Program, Juvenile Drug Court Program, Alternative Sanctions Program, Guardianship, Visitation Center, Dispute Resolution Services, Guardianship Case Management and Injunction Processing Unit.
+Family Court Programs Division -- In Osceola County, this division oversees various programs/units, such as the Court Case Management Unit, Unified Family Court Unit, Teen Court Program, Juvenile Drug Court Program, Alternative Sanctions Program, Guardianship, Visitation Center, Dispute Resolution Services, Guardianship Case Management, and Injunction Processing Unit.
 These programs, with the exception of Dispute Resolution Services, are housed on the third floor of the courthouse.
-In 2010, assistance was provided to 20,578 litigants on a walk-in basis.
+In 2011, assistance was provided to 20,033 litigants on a walk-in basis.
 For more information, contact 407-742-2412.